andykamp/body-tracker/README.md

     -

 ## Todo
+- use chatGPT to generate input/output forn whitings and oura
+- create fixtures and tests
+- add weeksly average
+- add sleep diff on weekends and weekdays
+- add gradient pointers to graph
+- add "custom daily" entry
+- add "custom product" entry
+- scrape oda and add to firestore
+- add redis cache to stock
+- create PWA
+-
 - flush react query cache when loggin out. if not all data is cached
 - move "meals" etc into contsant and set a standard for capital/lowercase names
 - add id instead of names to meals etc. will fuck up stock atm